Official Contest Rules

-- Submission deadline and method: The entry period is now open for 2018 and the dead line for entry is Tuesday, March 20th, 2018.
+- Submission deadline and method: The entry period is now open for 2018 and the deadline for entry is Tuesday, March 20th, 2018.
 File upload size is limited to 31 MB.
-Please send an email to email@example.com for instructions on how to submit a larger entry.
-Winners will be notified the week of April 12th, 2018.
+Please send an email to firstname.lastname@example.org for instructions on how to submit a larger entry.
+Winners will be notified mid April 2018.
+Click here for the entry form.

 - Judging: Prizes will be awarded at the discretion of the judges.
 A prize may not be awarded in any of the categories if the judges do not deem any entries worthy.
 All entries will be submitted to a plagiarism detection service.